w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to assess knowledge:

-ew* Practical &mdash; Students design a paper prototype with distinguishable styles that help perceive different contents.
+* Practical &mdash; Students design a prototype with distinguishable styles that help perceive different contents.
 Assess how students use different style properties such as font sizes and spacing to make content perceivable and to distinguish components from one another.

 {% include excol.html type="end" %}